- Home

 If you’re looking to buy some foodie gifts, you can pick up excellent local produce at the Made in Yorkshire Yuletide Village.
 And, if you can’t attend in person, you can attend York’s Virtual Christmas Market and shop from the comfort of your home.

-This year, the York Christmas Market will run from 14th November to 22nd December.
+This year, the York Christmas Market is open now until 21st December.

 4. Manchester Christmas Markets

-With nine markets spread out over the city, you’re never too far from the Christmas spirit in Manchester – not to mention mouthwatering food and drink.
+With 10 markets spread out over the city, you’re never too far from the Christmas spirit in Manchester – not to mention mouthwatering food and drink.

-The Manchester Christmas Markets bring together more than 200 stalls for one festive fiesta, and though St Ann’s Square is the oldest market site, each and every one is worth a visit – particularly Piccadilly Gardens with its four-metre high Christmas windmill.
+The Manchester Christmas Markets bring together over 200 stalls for one festive fiesta.
+Though St Ann’s Square is the oldest market site, each one is worth a visit – particularly Piccadilly Gardens with its four-metre high Christmas windmill.

 There will be yuletide bars serving up locally brewed ales, sparkling festoon lights, a stage with live music and DJs, and – should it rain – plenty of covered seating.
-Just like Belfast, the food here has a distinctly international flavour, and you can enjoy Greek gyros, Dutch frites, and German bratwurst – and if you have a sweet tooth, you can try warm cookie dough puddings!
+The food here has a distinctly international flavour, and you can enjoy Greek gyros, Dutch frites, and German bratwurst – and if you have a sweet tooth, you can try warm cookie dough puddings!

 After you’ve explored Piccadilly Gardens, you can wander up King Street to the stalls at Exchange Square and Cathedral Gardens, and then check out the markets at Market Street and the Corn Exchange.
 So whatever type of gifts you’re looking to pick up, you’re guaranteed plenty of variety.